antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 }
 ```

 Since we always make sure that we get no `null` value with the getter, I'd like the type to remain `string`.
 But we want to still accept `null` values for backwards compatibility.
-The `AllowNull` attribute lets me specify that the setter accepts `null` values.
+The `AllowNull` attribute lets you specify that the setter accepts `null` values.
 Callers are then affected as you'd expect:

 ```csharp
 void M1(MyClass mc)